 Floors including sub-floors

 Repair category 1

-Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Notes Areas of loose flooring were noted underfoot.
+Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes Low level glazing at internal doors should be checked for safety glass.
+Notes Low level internal glazing should be checked for safety glass.